algorythmiclabs/algorythmic-dev-configs/CONTRIBUTING.md

 -   `yarn test `will run tests for all packages
 -   `yarn turbo run test --filter="[HEAD^1]"` will test any package that has changed in the last commit

-Snapshot deployments are not currently set up, but [we have an open ticket for it](https://github.com/openendurance/dev-configs-web/issues/51) 🤞

 ## Code style

 We use an automatic code formatter called [Prettier](https://prettier.io/).
 Run yarn format after making any changes to the code.